Technigo/project-express-api/README.md

 Routes created for API:

-/books: Show all books
+/books: Show all books <br/>
-/books/:id: "Show a book by its id (1-1461) /books/titles/:title: Show books by title or that includes a word in title you want to see.
-Ex Harry Potter /authors: Sort out authors with their books /authors/:name: Show an author by name or includes a name.
-Ex Rowling
+/books/:id: Show a book by its id (1-1461) <br/>
+/books/titles/:title: Show books by title or that includes a word in title you want to see.
+Ex Harry Potter <br/>
+/authors: Sort out authors with their books <br/>
+/authors/:name: Show an author by name or includes a name.
+Ex Rowling <br/>

 ## The problem